Unicorn Bio's logo

 These results indicate that both hiPSCs expanded on Emmet and the manual control maintained tri-lineage differentiation capacity.

-Whether your protocol calls for twice weekly or twice hourly media exchanges, Emmet can standardize and automate the expansion of any hiPSC line and, more broadly, any cell culture.
+Whether your protocol calls for twice weekly or twice hourly media exchanges, Emmet can standardise and automate the expansion of any hiPSC line and, more broadly, any cell culture.

 All experiments performed by Unicorn Biotechnologies scientists at Unicorn's Sheffield, UK R&D lab on an Emmet: Generation 1 instrument.